Bealby/magnet-fishing/README.md

 The main focus of this Website is for the adventurous who are looking for a new exciting hobbie to participate in and share their finds with their local community.
-This Website will enable participants to create, read, update and delete (CRUD), their Magnet Fishing catches.
+The Website will enable participants to create, read, update and delete (CRUD), their Magnet Fishing catches.

-The Website needs to be efficient on mobile devices, as well as functional and easy to use, allowing participants to share finds while Magnet Fishing in Stockholm.
-The data needs to be displayed concisely and clearly, with the ability to engage in CRUD operations out on the field.
+The Website needs to be efficient on mobile devices, as well as functional and easy to use.
+This will allow participants to share finds while Magnet Fishing in Stockholm.
+The data needs to be displayed concisely and clearly, with the ability to engage in CRUD operations out in the field.

-The desktop and tablet versions will provide a more visual and expansive user experience that can be perused in a more comfortable environment after a long day Magnet Fishing.
+The desktop and tablet versions will provide a more visual and expansive user experience that can be used in a more comfortable environment after a long day Magnet Fishing.

 #### User Stories